 - 3 c. vegetable broth, low sodium or no salt added

 - (Optional step).
 If you have a few extra minutes, warm a teaspoon or so of olive oil in the pan, and then add the onions and garlic, stirring occasionally until just starting to turn golden.
 Add a splash of broth to loosen up the onion and garlic before proceeding to the next step as written.

 - Add the pasta to a large, deep skillet, breaking in half if needed (a saucepan may also work)

 - Add the rest of the ingredients, minus the broth, to the pan on top of the pasta (artsy arrangement not necessary!)

 - Cover the pan and bring to a boil.
 Reduce to a steady simmer (medium to medium-low heat) and, keeping covered & stirring occasionally, cook for 8-10 more minutes, or until pasta is done through.

 The starch from the whole wheat pasta thickens the broth into a mild sauce and that's what makes this recipe work its magic.
-Gluten-free pasta will almost definitely not be a viable substitute, as it does not have the same properties.
-Regular (not whole wheat) pasta is what the original recipe used, and it called for more liquid (4 cups).
+Gluten-free pasta will have different results and may need different quantities of liquid.
+Check out the comments for some readers' experiences making this gluten-free.
+Regular (not whole wheat) pasta is what the original recipe used, and it called for more liquid (4 cups) because white pasta releases more starches.
 I personally have not tested with anything other than whole wheat.